Alex Palmer: Club career

+West Bromwich Albion

 On 24 May 2015, Palmer made the bench for West Bromwich Albion for the first time, remaining as an unused substitute in a 4–1 loss to Arsenal.

+Loans to lower-league clubs

 In June 2015, he joined National League side Kidderminster Harriers on a youth loan.
 Two years later, he joined Kidderminster on another loan deal.
 On 14 November 2018, he joined League Two side Oldham Athletic on a seven-day emergency loan.
 Three days later, he made his English Football League debut, playing the full match in a 3–1 win for Oldham over Cambridge United.
 On 12 April 2019, he went out on another seven-day emergency loan, this time to Notts County, making his only appearance a day later in the 3–0 loss to Crewe Alexandra.

 On 16 July 2019, Palmer joined League Two side Plymouth Argyle on a season-long loan deal.
 Palmer kept a clean sheet on his debut and was widely considered to be man-of-the-match.

-On 4 September 2020, it was announced that Palmer had joined Lincoln City on loan for the season, signing with team mate Callum Morton.
+On 4 September 2020, it was announced that Palmer had joined Lincoln City on loan for the season, signing with teammate Callum Morton.
 A day later, he made his debut for Lincoln, starting the game in the EFL Cup.

+Return to West Bromwich and further loan moves

-On 25 August 2021, Palmer finally made his West Brom debut after 11 years since joining the club, starting in the 0–6 defeat against Arsenal in the EFL cup second round.
+On 25 August 2021, Palmer finally made his West Brom debut after 11 years since joining the club, starting in the 6–0 defeat against Arsenal in the EFL Cup second round.

 On 4 March 2022, Palmer joined EFL Championship side Luton Town on an emergency loan deal following injuries to goalkeepers Jed Steer and James Shea.

+On 5 October 2022, Palmer finally made his league debut for West Brom in a 1–0 away defeat at Preston North End, after a poor run of form made manager Steve Bruce decide to drop David Button.
+He made his first clean sheet for the club three days later in a 0–0 home draw against Luton Town.

+Ipswich Town

+On 3 February 2025, Palmer joined Premier League club Ipswich Town for an undisclosed fee.

+On his Premier League debut against Aston Villa, even after conceding a goal, Palmer was praised for his performance as he earned his relegation fighting Ipswich side a valuable point after a crucial save in the 93rd minute.